sgolunova/TellingStoriesWithData/critique-by-design.md

 Results:

-_Don't identify or share personally identifiable information (PII) about the people you spoke to._

 | Question                                            | 26M Student                                         | 23F Student |
 |-----------------------------------------------------|-----------------------------------------------------|-------------|
 |Can you tell me what you think this is?              |showing me the trend of age for first time marriage.|I think this is a graph of the median first marriage age in the us over time|